Installation of AstroImageJ on Mac OSX

 permission to the directory where the software is installed to use this feature.

-For more information and help, please see the
+For more information, help from other users, and to post advice or questions please see the

 AstroImageJ user forum on

 One-step AIJ installation is not directly compatible with OS X 10.12, 10.13, or 10.14+.

 There are currently two procedures that are tested to work.
 The simplest

 only requires a command to be executed in a terminal window once the package is installed: